sebsjames/maths/README.md

 This header-only library is intended to help you to write maths into your C++ code in simple, readable and comprehensible code.

+It provides:

+* Static and dynamically sized vector classes
+* Transform matrices
+* A quaternion class
-It provides static and dynamically sized vector classes, transform matrices, a quaternion and a scaling and range (or interval) to support your data.
-Simple statistics are available, including a histo class and a number of bootstrap methods.
+* Scaling and range (or interval) classes
+* Statistics including a histo class and a number of bootstrap methods
+* Random number, and string generation
+* A compatible HDF5 wrapper class
+* Classes for working with 2D grids of data (Cartesian and hexagonal)

 The vector classes are compatible with C++ algorithms, and have their own built-in methods.